zoefraz/ts-clinic-website/index.md

 hero_title: "Multi-Disciplinary Tuberous Sclerosis Clinic at Boston Children's Hospital"
 hero_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
 We hope that you will find this website informative and helpful."

+# Home Page Intro Text Above CTAs
+intro_headline: "Welcome"
+intro_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
+We hope that you will find this website informative and helpful."

 ---

 Thank you for visiting the Multi-Disciplinary Tuberous Sclerosis Clinic at Boston Children's Hospital.
 We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
 We hope that you will find this website informative and helpful.
 If you would like to make an appointment with our Program, please call Juliana Araujo at 617-355-2711.